Careers Service statement of service

 |Bath Research staff||Yes||Yes||Yes||Yes|

-Our guidance, web-based services and information services continue to be available indefinitely to Bath students following graduation.
+Careers appointments, web-based services and information services continue to be available indefinitely to Bath students following graduation, although some appointment restrictions are applied during peak periods.

 The Careers Service aims to provide opportunities for employers and students to meet, to advise employers on recruitment issues and to promote the University and its graduates to employers.